davidtamsoftware/tetris/README.md

 * Game state is calculated on server and pushed to client
 * Throttle the number of messages sent from server to client.
+  * Game states are used to manage the current state of the tetris playfield and score
     * Broadcast only 1 game state update message every 50ms (configurable) to prevent backpressure for rendering UI
+  * Game events are used to control audio
-  * Broadcast game events (damage, line removals, game over) to players as required as these cannot be mass generated by the user
+    * Broadcast game events (damage, line removals, game start, game over) to players as required as these cannot be mass generated by the user
     * Do not broadcast game events that can be mass generated by player (rotations, pause in/out).
 Instead, generate these on the client side since these can be detected at on the client to reduce the number of messages.
 On local mode, components can locally subscribe to these events as there is no network overhead since it is local.
 * Throttle the number of messages sent from client to server
   * Send batch only if there is a message that is available over the last time interval
   * Set a time duration (configurable) that would be sufficient for batching a collection of commands but small enough to not have perceived lag
   * Prevent backpressure for server to process client commands by setting maximum number of commands (configurable) that can be set over within the time duration (ie. if the player holds down the rotate button, there could be send dozens of times within 1 second.
 This can be throttled to have < 10 actions.
 The feedback would feel responsive but reduce the amount of processing required for the server.)

-## Future Improvements for Multiplayer Performance

-* To reduce the size of the payload being sent, the server can broadcast the delta of state change since last broadcast
+* To reduce the size of the payload being sent, server broadcasts delta state since last broadcast
-  * Need to periodically send full state in case message was lost in transmission.
-How frequent to send full state depends on the tolerance level in the worse case scenario

 ## Misc Features for Multiplayer